-If the Commission accepts your charge, our staff can help you to draft the formal statement of your allegation, which becomes the Charge of Discrimination.
-You then need to sign the Charge of Discrimination in front of a notary public (you can find a notary in most town or government offices).
-At that point you become the Charging Party.
-Once we receive the signed and notarized Charge, we will send it to the person or group you are charging, now called the Respondent.
+If the Commission accepts your Complaint, our staff can help you to draft the formal statement of your allegation, which becomes the Complaint of Discrimination.
+You then need to sign the Complaint of Discrimination in front of a notary public (you can find a notary in most town or government offices).
+At that point you become the Complaining Party.
+Once we receive the signed and notarized Complaint, we will send it to the person or group you are charging, now called the Respondent.
 Both you and the Respondent will be asked to provide more information about the situation, including relevant documents.
 Once all of that information has been received, the case is assigned to an impartial Administrative Law Examiner.
 The Administrative Law Examiner interviews both parties and other witnesses to find out what happened.
 Based on that information, the Administrative Law Examiner writes a report analyzing the available evidence and makes a preliminary recommendation as to whether or not, based on that evidence, the Human Rights Commission should find that illegal discrimination occurred.
 The report goes to the Commissioners, who then hold a hearing, which both parties may attend.
 Based on their review of the report, the responses of the parties and statements made at the hearing, the Commissioners make a final determination as to whether there is sufficient evidence to show that illegal discrimination occurred.
-During the investigation, if you decide you no longer wish to pursue the Charge, you may be able to withdraw the Charge with the agreement of the Commission’s Executive Director.
+During the investigation, if you decide you no longer wish to pursue the Complaint, you may be able to withdraw the Complaint with the agreement of the Commission’s Executive Director.
 Please see the HRC Investigation Flowchart

 for more detailed information.

-Once the investigation is completed, both the Charging Party and the Respondent receive a copy of the investigative report.
+Once the investigation is completed, both the Complainant and the Respondent receive a copy of the investigative report.
 Both parties have a chance to respond to the report in writing.
-About a month after the report is sent out, a hearing on the Charge is held in front of the Commissioners.
+About a month after the report is sent out, a hearing on the Complaint is held in front of the Commissioners.
 The hearing is not open to the public and it is not a courtroom trial.
 At the hearing, both parties have a chance to make a brief statement and are then asked questions by the Commissioners.
 The hearing is not used to present new evidence and the parties are asked to address the Commissioners, not each other.
 The main purpose of the hearing is to allow the Commissioners to meet the parties and to ask for clarification of the information contained in the investigative report.
 The hearing lasts about half an hour.
 Parties are not required to attend the hearing, but are encouraged to do so.
 Parties may attend by phone if they cannot or do not want to be present in person.

 for more detailed information.

 Absolutely.
 The Commission encourages settlement and mediation.
-The Charging Party or the Respondent may make a settlement offer at any time, and the Commission can facilitate an informal settlement process.
+The Complainant or the Respondent may make a settlement offer at any time, and the Commission can facilitate an informal settlement process.
 In addition, if both sides agree to attempt to resolve the dispute through formal mediation, the Commission will provide the services of a professional independent mediator.
 There is no charge to either party for participation in mediation.
 Mediation services are confidential, and do not become part of the Commission’s investigation.
 If the mediation process fails, the Commission will recommence its investigation process.
 Agreements that come out of an informal settlement process or formal mediation resolve the charge and are enforced by the Commission if the terms of the agreement are later violated.
 Commission settlements are generally public documents unless both parties agree to keep certain aspects separate and confidential.
 Please go to our Mediation

 page for more information.

 In some cases, if there is strong evidence that illegal discrimination is ongoing, the Commission may be able to go to court to ask for an order to stop specific conduct or actions, until the investigation is complete.
 Otherwise, the Commission must act as a neutral third party.
-The Commission’s role is to determine, based on the Charge, whether or not illegal discrimination occurred.
+The Commission’s role is to determine, based on the Complaint, whether or not illegal discrimination occurred.
 While the investigation is going on, the Commission can’t take sides in the dispute.
 If, after a hearing, the Commission determines that there is sufficient evidence to show that illegal discrimination did, in fact, occur, then the Commission will endeavor to work with both parties to correct the situation.
-Also, please note that it is illegal for a person to retaliate against someone for filing a Charge, or against any person for cooperating with an investigation.
+Also, please note that it is illegal for a person to retaliate against someone for filing a Complaint, or against any person for cooperating with an investigation.